-The social context of firewood collection reported here reflects the high poverty rate in Kenya's coastal region as most households gather their fuelwood rather than buying it (Kairo, Wanjiru, and Ochiewo, 2011).
-Other studies in East Africa have also reported numerous collecting trips per month, carried out by the mother or children, each lasting for a few hours and usually covering short distances of less than 2 km (Tabuti, Dhillion, and Lye, 2003).
+The social context of firewood collection reported here reflects the high poverty rate in Kenya's coastal region as most households gather their fuelwood rather than buying it (Kairo et al., 2011).
+Other studies in East Africa have also reported numerous collecting trips per month, carried out by the mother or children, each lasting for a few hours and usually covering short distances of less than 2km (Tabuti et al, 2003).
 The implication for children involved in firewood collection is considerable as they were the primary firewood collectors for almost 20% of the households.
 Spending an average of 22 hours per month collecting firewood is likely to have a significant impact on educational opportunities, suggesting the significant social burden the use of three-stone fires has on the local community (Gold Standard, 2016).